vscode-doc-jp/Docs/other/office.md

 ---
 title: Office
 MetaDescription: This page walks you through how to scaffold out a project for VS Code that extends Office.
 See how to use the features of VS Code and integrate your Add-in with Office/Office 365.
-commitid: 49a1336d8b6540c91f2be83be49c254f368663d4
+commitid: 1f68e5e21c25890c3261c4f7c6203c8bb8a4ffe3
 ---

 [Office Add-ins](https://dev.office.com/getting-started/addins) run inside an Office application and can interact with the contents of the Office document using the rich JavaScript API.

 ![Office Add-in overview](images/office/officeaddinoverview.png)

-Under the hood, an Office Add-in is simply a web app that you can host anywhere.
+Under the hood, an Office Add-in is just a web app that you can host anywhere.
 Using a `manifest.xml` file, you tell the Office application where your web app is located and how you want it to appear.
 The Office application takes care of hosting it within Office.

 ## Step 1: Get set up